ChrisH2727/Milestone-1/readme.md

 ### 5.0 Development Approach

 The development of the HTML and CSS code started with a design of each of the 5 pages (the copy of my CV in pdf makes 6) as a wireframe with each web page being represented by 3 [wireframe views](cv_wireframes.bmpr), one for each screen width (1026px, 768px and 320px).
 The wireframes detail the header, footer and main body of each page and how I wanted rows and columns to appear.
-As the wireframes are not scaled, the readability of the final web page is not easily determined.
+As the wireframes are not scaled, the readability of the final web page was not easily determined.
 Using the wireframes, I then developed the basic structure for the index page with section elements, a header and a footer.
 At this stage the content remained very basic with little or no styling.
 At this stage I ignored the requirements for a responsive design.
-Once the index page provided some basic structure, I then used the index page code to create the other pages excluding the contact page which has a different structure.
-With the basic structure in place, I started to recore bugs as I came across them.
+Once the index page provided some basic structure, I then used the index page code to create the other pages With the basic structure in place for all pages, I started to record bugs as I came across them.

 Next I addressed the requirements of the navigation bar and developed sufficient code to enable navigation between the different pages.
 While basic page navigation functioned, styling and the responsiveness of the design to different screen widths was not included.

-I then added content to the main sections in each page and started the developed the contact page.
+I then added content to the main sections in each page and developed the contact page futher.
 As sending emails from within HTML code is beyond the scope of this project, I was advised to create a further page to be displayed when the submit button is clicked.

 With this in place, started to address the requirements for a responsive design, testing often to check progress.
 I used a snippit of HTLM code provided by the instructor during one of the lessons to compress the navigation bar to an icon at a screen width of 320px, but adapted this to operate on the right hand side of the page rather than the left.

 It was at this point that I realised, that it would be difficult for a visitor to read pages with three columns at a screen width of 768px.
 As a concequence, I re-designed pages with three columns of text to stack rather than appear inline.

 From this point onward, I started to itteritvely refine the code for each page and fix the bugs that I had recorded.

 I then moved on to adding more styling.
 Finally I used an online colour picker to identify the colours in the image running across the screen and used these to style other elements of the design.

 Once happy with the design of each page, I then re-tested each page and checked the flow and spelling of the text.
 I then asked someone unfamiliar with the design to navigate their way through the web site.
-After correcting any last minute bugs, I was then ready to deploy using GitHub Web Pages.
+After correcting any last minute bugs, I was then ready to deploy using GitHub Web
+Pages.

 Both the HTML source files and the CSS source file have been divided into section by comments to enhance readability of the code.

-As the wireframes were not to scale and did not include text, it was impossible to confirm readability each web page before starting to code.
-As a consequence, some redesign was required during the coding process.
+I realise that there is probably a better way of appraoching the design, with no actual experience, this was no apparent.

 ### 6.0 Initial Deployment

 This milestone project was deployed at Milestone project 1 using Github Pages.

-The associated Github repository can be found at Milestone-1
+The associated Github repository can be found at [Milestone-1](https://chrish2727.github.io/Milestone-1/)

 ### 7.0 Update and Maintenance